-Pioneering new media artist Diana Thater presents a program of digital artworks, entitled True Life Adventures, which explore the plight of animals living in imminent danger of poaching in Kenya.
-In scaling images of flora and fauna to the size of theMART’s façade, Thater explores the intersection between the time-based and spatial dimensions of the moving image.
-Thater manipulates video projections, light, color and architecture to transport viewers around the world.
+Pioneering new media artist Diana Thater presented a program of digital artworks, entitled True Life Adventures, which explored the plight of animals living in imminent danger of poaching in Kenya.
+In scaling images of flora and fauna to the size of theMART’s façade, Thater explored the intersection between the time-based and spatial dimensions of the moving image.
+Thater manipulated video projections, light, color and architecture to transport viewers around the world.

 "For the Art on theMART opening program I’ve made a short art-adventure film that mixes together live footage of wild animals living in the Chyulu hills near Mount Kilimanjaro in Kenya,” said Thater.
 “The work is not narrative and linear - it is simultaneous - with multiple images inhabiting the screen at once, all moving in different directions at the same time.
 The accompanying soundtrack was all recorded live in Kenya, to further the exotic but peaceful story of elephants, zebras and giraffe in their native habitat.”